amhuang/routing-protocols/README.md

 ### Distance Vector Algorithm Tests

 Tests 1-3 are provided from the specs.
-Tests 4-5 are my own and test a network with a count-to-infinity problem in regular and poisoned reverse mode.
+Tests 4-6 are my own and test a network with a count-to-infinity problem in regular and poisoned reverse mode, as well as a network with 4 nodes.

 **Test 1: Regular DV (from specs)**
 ```